Cooking oil: Refinement

-Filtering, a non-chemical process which screens out larger particles, could be considered a step in refinement, although it doesn't alter the state of the oil.
+Filtering, a non-chemical process which screens out larger particles, could be considered a step in refinement, although it does not alter the state of the oil.

 Most large-scale commercial cooking oil refinement will involve all of these steps in order to achieve a product that's uniform in taste, smell and appearance, and has a longer shelf life.
 Cooking oil intended for the health food market will often be unrefined, which can result in a less stable product but minimizes exposure to high temperatures and chemical processing.

 Waste cooking oil

 Proper disposal of used cooking oil is an important waste-management concern.
 Oil can congeal in pipes, causing sanitary sewer overflow.
 Because of this, cooking oil should never be dumped in the kitchen sink or in the toilet bowl.
 The proper way to dispose of oil is to put it in a sealed non-recyclable container and discard it with regular garbage.
 Placing the container of oil in the refrigerator to harden also makes disposal easier and less messy.